mdgweb/SAP/README.md

-sap
+SAP
 ===

-Send a Preview - Listen to previews of any artist over the phone
+Send A Preview - Listen to previews of any artist over the phone